How to extract frames from video with high quality? Let's figure out how a video or animated GIF is created before that.

 - Download the sequence of JPG images as a ZIP archive.

 - This online video frame extractor relies highly on your network conditions.
 The process will take a while when uploading and extracting.
 If your network crashes during the process, you'll have to do it all over again.

 - The max file size you can upload is 100MB in Ezgif.
 If your file size is more than 100MB, unfortunately, you cannot extract frames from your video using Ezgif.

 - You can only extract JPG from video using this link, which is not a lossless solution.

 - Your video and images extracted will be uploaded to their servers, although they will only be kept for some time.

 That's all our 4 easy ways to extract frames from video with high quality.
-If the quality of the frames being extracted from the video doesn't bother you very much and you've got a good network condition, it's a good option to extract frames from video online.
-If you are gonna watch the video anyway, you can extract frames from this video using VLC media player.
+If the quality of the frames being extracted from the video doesn't bother you very much, and you've got a good network condition, it's a good option to extract frames from video online.
+If you are going to watch the video anyway, you can extract frames from this video using VLC media player.
 If you are an experienced user and familiar with the command line, FFmpeg would help you extract frames from video perfectly.